dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 This is going to take a while as we're downloading the entire 8GB+ macOS installer, so it's highly recommended to read the rest of the guide while you wait.

-Once finished, you'll find in your `Users` folder a DMG containing the macOS Installer, called like `Install_macOS_11.1-20C69.dmg`.
+Once finished, you'll find in your `~/macOS-Installer/` folder a DMG containing the macOS Installer, called like `Install_macOS_11.1-20C69.dmg`.
 Mount it and you'll find the installer application.

+* Note: We recommend to move the Install macOS.app into the `/Applications` folder, as we'll be executing commands from there.
+* Note 2: Running Cmd+Shift+G in Finder will allow you to easily jump to `~/macOS-installer`

 ![](../images/installer-guide/mac-install-md/munki-done.png)

 ![](../images/installer-guide/mac-install-md/munki-dmg.png)

 From here, jump to [Setting up the installer](#setting-up-the-installer) to finish your work.

 ## Downloading macOS: Legacy OS

 * This method allows you to download much older versions of OS X, currently supporting all Intel versions of OS X(10.4 to current)